Easter Egg Ornament Template Tutorial

 Assembling this cool box might look complicated, but it’s really not too difficult when you see how it’s done.

-First, I printed a digital paper from my Sunshiney Spring collection onto some matte photo paper, then I cut the template out using the SVG file (which is included in both the Cut Files version and the Full version of the Template Set) using my Silhouette Cameo.
-If you don’t have the Designer Edition of the studio software, you can still just open up the DXF file (also included) and select>Group and cut!
+First, I printed a digital paper from my Sunshiney Spring collection onto some matte photo paper, then I cut the template out using the SVG file using my Silhouette Cameo.
+If you don’t have the Designer Edition of the studio software, you should purchase the DXF file and select Group and cut!

 As always (whether you are using a digital cutter or cutting by hand using the pdf or layered psd files), you cut on the solid lines and score on the dashed lines.
 Then, fold on the scored lines.
 I started by folding on the straight lines as shown.